ar1997/0X/README.md

 After installation make sure that you have ganache running locally, then go to MetaMask, set up the account.
 Make sure that it detects and connects to the Ganache network running locally on your machine.
 Import a few accounts for testing.

->If you want to, you can configure ganache to be detectable ovehttps://ipfs.io/r the network and access the application from other devices.
+>If you want to, you can configure ganache to be detectable over https://ipfs.io/ the network and access the application from other devices.

 Now host the main static pages on a simple web server.
 You can use any server that you want or one that you built yourself.
 If it is up and running, You can now run the IPFS daemon.
 You can do that by simply running